 Despite falling short in their history bid, Miami should be praised and respected by basketball fans around the world.

 The NBA has long been criticized for teams not taking the regular season seriously enough, and only kicking into gear come the post-season.
 Even casual basketball fans often admit to bypassing most of the mid-season games and tuning in once the play-offs begin.
-Read the rest of this entry »
+FULL POST

 The Los Angeles Lakers' management baffled their own fans when they decided to look past former coach Phil Jackson and instead hire Mike D’Antoni as the new team coach.

 After all, Jackson has won a record eleven titles as coach (five with the Lakers) while D’Antoni has reached the playoffs just five times in his 10 seasons as a head coach.

 The argument should be over here.
 Jackson wins over D’Antoni 11-0.
 Period.

 But for argument’s sake, let’s see what possibly would have led Jerry and son Jim Buss to go with the latter.
 FULL POST

 Back during his unveiling with Miami in July 2010, LeBron James promised Heat fans he would bring them “not two, not three… not seven” but maybe even more NBA championships.